 Image stabilization: The Sigma Art has no optical stabilization.
 But the Sony A7 or Panasonic DC-S1 camera bodies provide built-in sensor-shift stabilization.
 Both the Sony and Sigma HSM have optical stabilization built in.

 Auto focus: Built-in AF drive with hypersonic motor.
 Manual-focus override is by simply turning the dedicated focus ring – same as with the Sigma HSM.
-With the Sony you have to push/pull the focus ring to switch between AF and MF.
 The focus ring of the Sigma Art has a variable gearing (like many lenses designed for mirrorless cameras) which allows for very precise manual focus when turned slowly which is a boon when shooting macro photos.
 But it cannot be switched to linear gearing which makes smooth focus pulling for videographers pretty hard.
-The Sigma HSM has the usual linear coupling that is typical for lenses designed for DSLRs – and shows the focus distance in a small window.
-The Sigma Art also has an extra button on the lens which can be assigned many different functions e.g. AF-lock.
+The Sony has a dual MF mechanism: When you leave the focus-ring in the front position the lens has the usual focus-by-wire functionality with variable gearing for very precise focusing.
+But when you full the focus ring back it switches to linear gearing which allows for faster focus action.
+The Sigma HSM has the usual linear mechanical coupling that is typical for lenses designed for DSLRs – and shows the focus distance in a small window.
+The Sigma Art and the Sony also have an extra button on the lens which can be assigned many different functions e.g. AF-lock.
 All three lenses have a focus limiter: the Sigma Art offering three position as you can see below. [+]

 Aperture: The lens has an aperture ring with 1/3 stop clicks.
 There is a switch to turn the clicks off so that the aperture can be operated continuously, smoothly, and noise-free.
 It also comes with a dedicated lock switch to prevent accidental shifting between aperture control from the ring or the camera.
 The Sony and Sigma HSM have no aperture ring.
 Focusing does not change the aperture-value of the lens, so even at a magnification of 1:1 the lens still shows f2.8 although it clearly darkens by 2 EV.
 That means that the effective aperture of the lens is f2.8-f22 at infinity and f5.6-f44 at minimum object distance. [+]